theasianpianist/htemplate/README.md

 In each ```.htp``` file, insert ```***HTEMPLATE***``` for each occurrance in the template file.
 Then in the below each occurance in theh ```.htp``` file, write the HTML that you want to insert into the corresponding occurrance in the template file.

-Finally, simply run the JAR and follow the prompts to build your HTML pages.
+Finally, simply run the JAR from the terminal with ```java -jar -htemplate-1.0.jar``` (you can also try double clicking on the file but results may vary) and follow the prompts to build your HTML pages.

 NOTE: File paths must be absolute.